7 firefighters injured as massive fire tears through several New York City businesses

 It then started to spread to an adjacent three-story building.

-Over 200 crew members are still on scene of the seven-alarm fire.
+Over 200 crew members were on scene of the seven-alarm fire that took seven-plus hours to put out.

-Officials say there is an active fire on the third floor in rear of building.
-Firefighters are expected to be on-scene for an extended period.

 Seven firefighters were taken to an area hospital with injuries, but they are considered non-critical.